ffund/intro-ml-tss21/slides/1-explore-data.md

 Examples:

 * Twitter API terms of use don't allow researchers to share tweets directly, only message IDs (except for limited distribution, e.g. by email).
 To reproduce the dataset, you use the Twitter API to download messages using their IDs.
-But, posts that have been removed are not available - and posts are not equally likely to be removed!
+But, tweets that have been removed are not available - the distribution of removed tweets is not flat!
 (For example: you might end up with a dataset that has offensive posts but few "obvious" offensive posts.)
-* Many social media datasets used for "offensive post" classification are subject to human bias (especially if they were produced without adequate training procedures in place).
+* Many social media datasets used for "offensive post" classification have biased labels (especially if they were produced without adequate training procedures in place).
 For example, they may label posts containing African-American dialects of English as "offensive" much more often.
 [Source](https://www.aclweb.org/anthology/P19-1163.pdf), [User-friendly article](https://www.vox.com/recode/2019/8/15/20806384/social-media-hate-speech-bias-black-african-american-facebook-twitter)
 * A dataset of Tweets following Hurricane Sandy makes it looks like Manhattan was the hub of the disaster, because of power blackouts and limited cell service in the most affected areas.
 [Source](https://hbr.org/2013/04/the-hidden-biases-in-big-data)
 * The City of Boston released a smartphone app that uses accelerometer and GPS data to detect potholes and report them automatically.
 But, low income and older residents are less likely to have smartphones, so this dataset presents a skewed view of where potholes are.
 [Source](https://hbr.org/2013/04/the-hidden-biases-in-big-data)

 :::

+\newpage

 ### What kind of problems might you encounter?
 (3)